-LOCATION INTERVAL TYPE LUBRICANT Drum drive spline During any overhaul or disassembly of Drum Mobilux EP No. 1 or equal.
-Hoist gearcase (capacity 2 quarts) Check level monthly to quarterly.
+LOCATION INTERVAL TYPE LUBRICANT 1.
+Drum drive spline Monthly to quarterly Mobilux EP No. 1 or equal.
+2. Motor drive spline During any overhaul or disassembly of motor Mobilux EP No. 1 or equal.
+Hoist gearcase (capacity 10 quarts) Check level monthly to quarterly.
 Drain and refill Multi-purpose lubricating oil 20 wt. or 30, non-detergent.
-Sohio factovis No. 52 (20wt.), or No. 65 (30 wt.); Shell Turbo No. 33 (20 wt.), or No. 41 (30 wt.); Gulf Harmony 2.
+Sohio factovis No. 52 (20 wt.), or No. 65 (30 wt.); Shell Turbo No. 33 (20 wt.), or No. 41 (30 wt.); Gulf Harmony No. 53 4.
 Trolley gearcase (capacity 1⁄2 pint) semi-annually to annually.
-No. 53 (20 wt.), or No. 61 (30 wt.); Mobil DTE Hvy.
+(20 wt.), or No. 61 (30 wt.); Mobil DTE Hvy.
 Medium, 20 wt.
-3. Open wheel gearing Monthly to quarterly Dubois outside gear lube of equal.
-4. Hoisting cable Monthly to quarterly 600 W. grease.
+5. Open wheel gearing Monthly to quarterly Dubois outside gear lube of equal.
+6. Hoisting cable Monthly to quarterly 600 W. grease.

-Drum stud, rope sheave, and monorail trolley wheel bearings are lifetime lubricated and sealed and normally need no further attention.
+Drum stud, rope sheave, and monorail trolley wheel hearings are lifetime lubricated and sealed and permally need no further attention.
 If disassembled, however, a light coat of grease on shafts and housings is recommended to prevent bearings freezing in place.